louis297/MyWealth/docs/domain-model.md

 - Customer cannot log in during MVP (login policy is disabled for `Role = Customer`)
 - Holdings live inside the Account aggregate so a post can adjust quantity and cost basis in one consistency boundary
 - Custom transaction categories and net-worth snapshots are out of MVP
-- Order / Fill separation is deferred.
-Transaction remains the only recorded money movement.
-An optional OrderId can be added later without breaking existing data.

 Still open (resolve in a feature spec or a follow-up edit of this file):